MinSeok-Pons-Kim/homepage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a third-year Ph.D candidate in Graduate School of Knowledge Service Engineering at KAIST.
-Currently, my advisor is Prof. Jae-Gil Lee, and I am a representative student in Data Mining Lab.
+Currently, my advisor is Prof. Jae-Gil Lee, and I am a Ph.D representative student in my graduate school.